RAGBRAI: Deaths

+In 2023 on RAGBRAI L, a rider in his 50s had a medical emergency while riding his bicycle on the route on Tuesday day 3 of RAGBRAI between Carroll and Ames near the intersection of J Avenue and 270th Street in Boone County at approximately 1:16 p.m. but did not survive after being transported in an ambulance from the scene.

+During RAGBRAI LII in 2025, two deaths occurred.
+On Monday July 21, 2025, which was day 2 of RAGBRAI LII, 62-year old Mark R. Spoo of Colorado collapsed at 8:15 am while riding his bicycle on the RAGBRAI route in Jackson County, Minnesota, west of MN 86 on Jackson County Road 4.
+Within seconds, he was immediately attended by a doctor, surgeon, and a physician's assistant, who were all RAGBRAI riders, and was transported by Lakefield Ambulance Service to the nearby Lakes Regional Medical Center at Spirit Lake, Iowa, where he was pronounced dead.
+On Tuesday morning July 22, 2025, which was day 3 of RAGBRAI LII, 63-year old Thomas McCarthy of Arizona, who was a RAGBRAI rider riding the RAGBRAI route, was vomiting near South 8th Street and 1st Avenue South in central Estherville, Iowa.
+Police officers were notified at 7:40 am, but, when they arrived, the victim was unconscious and had no pulse.
+McCarthy received CPR and an automated external defibrillator (AED) was administered to revive him at the scene.
+He was transported by the Estherville Ambulance Service to nearby Avera Holy Family Hospital in Estherville where he was pronounced dead.

 A plane carrying a pilot and a young Canadian woman who was making a documentary about the ride crashed during the course of the 2005 RAGBRAI.
 In this case, the pair suffered minor injuries.
 Pilot Jim Hill of Manchester, Iowa, and Amy Throop of Ottawa, Canada, were following the route on a plane near Riceville, Iowa, when the plane went down.
 Both Hill and Throop walked away from the accident.
 Throughout the ride, ultralights have flown over riders a few feet above the trees to get good shots of the riders.

 Crawford County lawsuit and ban

 During 2004's RAGBRAI XXXII, Kirk Ullrich was thrown from his bicycle after contacting a crack in the center of the road and died.
 Ullrich's widow Betty Jo Ullrich sued Crawford County and settled for $350,000.
 The board of supervisors for Crawford County banned RAGBRAI (and other, similar events) to avoid future liability.
 As of December 2008, however, Crawford County supervisors voted to rescind this ban after the RAGBRAI organizers took steps to indemnify third parties in the case of such events in the future.